Canada at the 2016 Summer Olympics: Beach

 Canada qualified eight beach volleyball players.
-Three Canadian beach volleyball teams (one men's pair and two women's pairs) qualified directly for the Olympics by virtue of their nation's top 15 placement in the FIVB Olympic Rankings as of June 13, 2016.
-Meanwhile, another men's pair was added to the Canadian team by virtue of the nation's top two finish at the 2016 FIVB Continental Cup in Sochi.
+Three Canadian beach volleyball teams (one men's pair and two women's pairs) qualified directly for the Olympics with their nation's top 15 placement in the FIVB Olympic Rankings as of June 13, 2016.
+Meanwhile, another men's pair was added to the Canadian team with the nation's top two finish at the 2016 FIVB Continental Cup in Sochi.
 The team of Josh Binstock and Sam Schachter won a trial match against another pair on July 16, 2016 in North Bay, Ontario to officially qualify for the games.
 Canada is one of four countries (along with the host nation Brazil, Netherlands and the United States to qualify two teams in each tournament).

 Indoor

 Men's tournament

-Canada men's volleyball team (of 12 athletes) qualified for the Olympics by virtue of a top four finish at the first World Olympic Qualifying Tournament in Tokyo, Japan, signifying the team's return to the Olympics for the first time since 1992, and the first, as a nation, since 1996.
+Canada men's volleyball team (of 12 athletes) qualified for the Olympics with a top four finish at the first World Olympic Qualifying Tournament in Tokyo, Japan, signifying the team's return to the Olympics for the first time since 1992, and the first, as a nation, since 1996.